VallienneDiane/42-ft-transcendence/README.md

 A provider can be injected as a dependency.
 This means objects can create relationships btw them.
 A Service is a provider which use a decorator @Injectable(), it can have class and methods.

+## IMPLEMENT THE FEATURES

+## 1. AUTHENTIFICATION (get login and create JWT Token)

+### Login

+In React : create a form that allows the user to enter their login and password.
+When the form is submitted, dispatch an action that sends a request to the back-end to create a new user account.

+In Nest.js : create a controller that listens for the request from the front-end and creates a new user in the database.
+To interact with the database, use a database library such as TypeORM.

+In the controller, you can use the TypeORM Repository to insert a new user into the database.
+You can retrieve the login and password from the request body and use them to create a new instance of your User model.
+Then you can save the user to the database using the Repository.save() method.

+After the user is successfully saved, you can return a response to the front-end indicating that the account was created.

 https://medium.com/att-israel/authentication-authorization-using-react-nestjs-jwt-token-55f52070a3f2

 ## OAuth

 https://www.youtube.com/watch?v=Iv77m1mxAWE

 # SOURCES